bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Miscellaneous/SI_CH3_Misc_Combat.md

 | 91 - 93 | Use a decoy or distraction |
 | 94 - 96 | Use an unexpected weapon or ability |
 | 97 - 100 | Roll twice |
-^table-OclCombatAction
+^table-Combat-Action

 *232 ORACLES*

 ## Oracle: Sea Battle Feature
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Misc#^Sea-Battle-Feature]]` | Guidance
 > Use this table to introduce terrain and environment features for a sea battle.
-This can help enliven the battle with obstacles and opportunities. ^guidance-OclSeaBattleFeature
+This can help enliven the battle with obstacles and opportunities. ^guidance-Sea-Battle-Feature

 | dice: 1d100 | Result @1-2 |
 | --- | --- |